varunvasudeva1/ollama-server-docs/README.md

         ```
         > Replace `(username)` with your username and `(ip address)` with the server's IP address.

-    If you expect to tunnel into your server often, I recommend following [this guide](https://www.raspberrypi.com/documentation/computers/remote-access.html#configure-ssh-without-a-password) to enable passwordless SSH using `ssh-keygen` and `ssh-copy-id`.
+    If you expect to tunnel into your server often, I highly recommend following [this guide](https://www.raspberrypi.com/documentation/computers/remote-access.html#configure-ssh-without-a-password) to enable passwordless SSH using `ssh-keygen` and `ssh-copy-id`.
 It worked perfectly on my Debian system despite having been written for Raspberry Pi OS.

 - ### Open WebUI